+Dust in star-forming galaxies absorbs and scatters the ultraviolet (UV) photons produced by young stars.
+So, the amount of UV radiation coming out of the galaxies depends on the dust content of the galaxy.
+Fortunately, this obscured light is re-emitted in the FIR.
+Since this work is mainly about the bright end of the LF, we take a look at the properties of the sources in the bright bins of the LF and try to establish a connection between the bright UV galaxies and their infrared (IR) counterparts.
+We will undertake an in-depth study of the IR properties of galaxies in the CDFS and COSMOS fields in future work.

-The rest of this paper is structured as follows.
-All the data and processing (i.e. the observations, UVW1 data, the image processing and the ancillary data used for redshift information and to identify the stars and active galactic nuclei), are explained in section \ref{sec:2}.
-The completeness simulations are also explained in this section.
-The corrections for Galactic extinction and the K-corrections are discussed in section \ref{sec:3}, before final analysis.
-The methods used to compute the binned LF, fit the Schechter function parameters and the luminosity density are described in section \ref{sec:4}.
-This section also includes the description of the expected effects of cosmic variance.
-In addition, we give more emphasis to the bright-end of the LF in this section.
-We fit spectral energy distributions to the sources in the brightest bins of the LF and perform checks on the possibilities for these sources to be AGN.
-We present our results in section \ref{sec:5}, and discuss them in \ref{sec:6}.
-Finally, we conclude this paper in section \ref{sec:7}.
-For this paper we have assumed a flat cosmology with $\Omega_{\Lambda}=0.7$, $\Omega_{M}=0.3$ and Hubble's constant $H_0=70$\,km\,s$^{-1}$\,Mpc$^{-1}$.
-The distances are calculated in comoving co-ordinates in Mpc.
+The remainder of this paper is structured as follows.
+All data and processing (that is, observations, UVW1 data, image processing, and ancillary data used for redshift information and to identify stars and active galactic nuclei) are explained in Section \ref{sec:2}.
+The completeness simulations are also explained in this Section.
+The corrections for Galactic extinction and the K-corrections are discussed in Section \ref{sec:3}, before the final analysis.
+The methods used to compute the binned LF, fit the Schechter function parameters, and estimate the luminosity density are described in Section \ref{sec:4}.
+This Section also includes a description of the expected effects of cosmic variance.
+In addition, we provide details for the fitting spectral energy distributions to the sources in the brightest bins of the LF in the same Section.
+We present our results and discuss them in Section \ref{sec:6}.
+Finally, we conclude this paper in Section \ref{sec:7}.
+For this paper, we have assumed a flat cosmology with $\Omega_{\Lambda}=0.7$, $\Omega_{M}=0.3$ and Hubble's constant $H_0=70$\,km\,s$^{-1}$\,Mpc$^{-1}$.
+The distances are calculated in comoving coordinates in Mpc.
 The AB system of magnitudes \citep{1983ApJ...266..713O} is adopted throughout this study.